arindas/resume/arindas-resume.md

     accessible to patients.

 - <b>Black and white image colourization system</b>
+  - We implemented the Instance aware image colourization [paper](https://arxiv.org/abs/2005.10825) which was the state-of-the-art deep learning based image colourization paper at the time.
   - Used Torchserve inference server for scalable GPU inference and FastAPI for user facing web services.
   - Deployed on AWS on a GPU enabled EC2 instance.
-  - Additionally developed and launched a Flutter Client Application to Google Play Store with over 50 downloads in the first month.
+  - We also developed and launched a Flutter Client Application to Google Play Store with over 50 downloads in the first month.
-  - We implemented the Instance aware image colourization [paper](https://arxiv.org/abs/2005.10825) which was the state-of-the-art deep learning based image colourization paper at the time.

 <div class="page-break"></div>